cis-ncbj/app-service-api/Docs/overview.rst

 script after substitutions will be executed on Worker Node.
 The "epilogue.sh" script is executed after the job finishes and should create "status.dat" file in job working directory containing one line with jobs' exit code.
-Additional template files can be stored in arbitraty directory structure which will be replicated at WORKDIR of running job.
-Each file will be parsed and all occurances of @@{variable_name} will be replaced with value specified for variable "variable_name".
+Additional template files can be stored in arbitrary directory structure which will be replicated at WORKDIR of running job.
+Each file will be parsed and all occurrences of @@{variable_name} will be replaced with value specified for variable "variable_name".

 Example Test template pbs.sh script::